 London Catalyst is an independent grant making trust that provides funding for charities and not for profit organisations to deliver projects and improve their services.
 The trust aims to make a difference by acting as a catalyst for change, they aim to: improve health and wellbeing, help to remove people from poverty and raise awareness of poverty and ill health in London.

-The annual grants budget is £300,000 divided between four grant programmes:
+The annual grants budget is £300,000 divided between three grant programmes: